SophieDeBenedetto/blog/testing_liveview.md

 ## Introducing LiveView's Powerful Testing Tools

 If you've worked with LiveView, you've already experienced how productive you and your team can be with a framework that let's you build interactive UIs while keeping your brain firmly focused on the server-side.
-Testing LiveView is no different--you can exercise the full functionality of your live views with pure Elixir tests written in ExUnit.
+Testing LiveView is no different--you can exercise the full functionality of your live views with pure Elixir tests written in ExUnit with the help of the `LiveViewTest` module.
 So your tests are fast, concurrent, and continue to keep your focus firmly on server-side code.
+LiveView's testing framework empowers you to quickly write robust and comprehensive tests that are highly stable.
+With a high degree of test coverage firmly in hand, you and your team will be able to move quickly and confidently when building out LiveView applications

 In this post, we'll explore some more of what makes LiveView testing so powerful, understand the principles for approaching live view tests, write some unit and integration tests, and even test a distributed, real-time update feature in LiveView.
 Let's get going!

-## How LiveView Enables Comprehensive Testing

-Testing for live views is easier than testing for most web frameworks for several reasons.
-First, by composing your live views with the help of nice, neat, single-purpose reducer functions (more on that later), you're providing yourself with lots of opportunities for robust unit tests.
-LiveView's test tooling makes a big difference too.
-The `LiveViewTest` module offers a set of convenience functions to exercise live views without the need for an external JavaScript testing framework.
-You'll use `LiveViewTest` directly in your `ExUnit` tests, which means that all of your live view tests can be written in Elixir.
-As a result, your live view tests will be fast, concurrent, and stable, which differs markedly from the experience of working with headless browser testing tools that introduce new external dependencies and can make consistency difficult to achieve.

-LiveView's testing framework empowers you to quickly write robust and comprehensive tests that are highly stable.
-With a high degree of test coverage firmly in hand, you and your team will be able to move quickly and confidently when building out LiveView applications.

-Now that we have a sense of why testing in LiveView is so powerful, let's talk about some of the guiding principles we can use to approach writing LiveView tests.

 ## Principles for Testing LiveView
 The basic principles for testing LiveView don't differ a whole lot from testing in other languages and frameworks.
 Any given test has three steps: